AlexandaJerry/SingingVoice-MFA-Training/README.md

 Task 3 : MFA acoustic model training

 For the installation of MFA, I highly recommend you to install MFA in the linux system.
 Windows can  activate a sub-system of WSL (Windows Subsystem for Linux).
 My environment is Ubantu 18.04 and WSL 1.0.
-Besides, I highly recommend you to install MFA by following the procedures offered by Official Guidelines.
+Besides, I highly recommend you to install MFA by following the procedures offered by Official Guidelines :

+1. MFA can be installed with Anaconda or Miniconda.

+2. After the installation of Conda, run command
+  `conda create -n aligner -c conda-forge montreal-forced-aligner`

+3. Activate new environment with the command
+  `conda activate aligner`

+4. Check whether MFA has been successfully installed

+   `mfa version`